Gianou/Haaga-Helia-IoT-Experimental-Project/README.md

 This README will guide you through the setup process for both the software and hardware components of the project.
-The project was realised for the IoT Experimental Project course from  Haaga-Helia University of Applied Sciences.
+The project was realised for the Spring 2024 IoT Experimental Project course from  Haaga-Helia University of Applied Sciences.

 <div align="center">
    <h5> Demonstration Video <h5>